 CLIM is a subsidiary of City of London Investment Group PLC (CLIG), a UK company that is listed on the London Stock Exchange.
-CLIM's purpose is to deliver excellent long term returns for its institutional clients.
-These returns are achieved by investing primarily in CEFs, capitalising on the discount inefficiencies in this asset class.
+CLIM's purpose is to deliver excellent long term returns for its clients.
+These returns are achieved by investing primarily in CEFs, capitalising on their discount inefficiencies.
 CEFs often trade at a meaningful discount or premium to their net asset values (NAVs), depending ultimately on the relevant supply and demand factors.
 CEFs typically exhibit persistent and significant discount volatility, with a tendency towards mean reversion.
-CLIM's process revolves around rigorous peer analysis of prevailing discounts compared to their historic means.
+CLIM's process revolves around rigorous peer analysis of prevailing discounts compared to their historic averages.